MerosCrypto/Meros/docs/Protocol/Consensus.md

 - nonce: An incrementing number based on the creator used to stop replay attacks.
 - difficulty: 384-bit number that should be the difficulty for the Sends' spam filter.

 `SendDifficulty` has a message length of 52 bytes; the 4-byte creator's nickname, and the 48-byte difficulty.
 The signature is produced with a prefix of "\1".
+That said, `SendDifficulty` is not a standalone message type.
+This describes how SendDifficulty objects are serialized as part of a `BlockBody` message.

 ### DataDifficulty